td-github-training/td-github-training.github.io/site/docs/getting-started/git.md

 Unpacking objects: 100% (6/6), done.
 ```

-If your clone is unsuccessful, read about [authenticating with GitHub from Git](https://docs.github.com/github/getting-started-with-github/set-up-git#next-steps-authenticating-with-github-from-git).
-Please note: many corporate networks restrict SSH traffic, so we highly recommend using.
-Also, if you have two-factor authentication enabled and wish to use HTTPS, you will need to [set up a personal access token](https://docs.github.com/github/authenticating-to-github/accessing-github-using-two-factor-authentication#using-two-factor-authentication-with-the-command-line).
+> **Note:** If your clone is unsuccessful, read about [authenticating with GitHub from Git](https://docs.github.com/github/getting-started-with-github/set-up-git#next-steps-authenticating-with-github-from-git).

-## Configuring Git
+## Configuring git

 Git uses the config settings for your user name and email address to generate a unique fingerprint for each of the commits you create.
 You can't create commits without these settings: